dylan-green/virtual-ipv4/README.md

 # virtual-ipv4
-A virtual implementation of some IPv4 features, primarily for educational purposes.
+A virtual implementation of some basic IPv4 features.
+This is primarily for educational purposes; getting acquainted with Python and its out-of-box network programming features.

 This is a basic implementation of the network layer for a host running on a virtual IP network, where UDP is used as the virtual network’s link layer.